Skip to content

 • Let the beef empanadas cool for a few minutes before eating.
 The filling will have time to set and the dough will be less likely to fall apart.

-Beef empanadas are great on their own as a small meal.
-Serve them with some homemade roasted salsa, creamy guacamole, or pico de gallo for dipping and you’ve got the perfect snack!
+These meat empanadas are great on their own as a small meal.
+Serve the empanadas with some homemade dips like roasted salsa, creamy guacamole, or pico de gallo.

 If you’re serving them as a main meal, pair them with some Mexican rice, Black Beans and rice or Mexican street corn salad and fresh cilantro lime crema and you can’t go wrong!